-The legal authority of EPA as to all aspects of aircraft noise is essentially derived from the Noise Control Act of 1972.176 The 1972 Act provides EPA with the authority to advise, to warn, and to be consulted.
+The legal authority of EPA as to all aspects of aircraft noise is essentially derived from the Noise Control Act of 1972.
+The 1972 Act provides EPA with the authority to advise, to warn, to be consulted and to identify levels of environmental noise necessary to protect the public health and welfare with an adequate margin of safety.

 Section 7(a) of the 1972 Act provides that EPA shall "study", inter alia, "implications of identifying and achieving levels of cumulative noise exposure around airports," and "shall report" the results of such study to Congress.
-177 Section (7)(b) amends Section 611 of the Federal Aviation Act of 1958 (1968 amendment) to provide that after the submission of the report to Congress, "EPA shall submit to the FAA proposed regulations to provide ... control and abatement of aircraft noise ... as EPA determines is necessary to protect public health and welfare.
-"178 This limited grant is to be contrasted with all other EPA regulatory authority, for in the area of aircraft noise EPA has no authority itself to promulgate, much less to enforce, the regulations it proposes to the FAA.

-Thereafter, should EPA have reason to believe that FAA action on the regulations proposed does not protect the public health and welfare, EPA has the right to request further review by and a report from the FAA.179 The FAA is required to issue such a responding report, but no additional authority is granted to EPA except to "air" its differences with the FAA in the pages of the Federal Register.
+Section (7) (b) amends Section 611 of the Federal Aviation Act of 1958 (1968 amendment) to provide that after the submission of the report to Congress, "EPA shall submit to the FAA proposed regulations to provide ... control and abatement of aircraft noise ... as EPA determines is necessary to protect public health and welfare."
+This limited grant is to be contrasted with all other EPA regulatory authority, for in the area of aircraft noise EPA has no authority itself to promulgate, much less to enforce, the regulations it proposes to the FAA.
+Thereafter, should EPA have reason to believe that FAA action on the regulations proposed does not protect the public health and welfare, EPA has the right to request further review by and a report from the FAA.
+The FAA is required to issue such a responding report, but no additional authority is granted to EPA except to "air" its differences with the FAA in the pages of the Federal Register.